sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 Check up you application at [secondhand:8083](http://syc.dyndns.org:8083).

+<--- TODO processed to here.
+Errors to be resolved

 ### Errors during deployment
 There are probably some errors during the first deployments.
-This section describes errors after upgrading Secondhand to Rails 4.0.13.
+This section describes errors after upgrading Secondhand to Rails 4.1.16.

+#### bash: bundle: command not found

 #### Could not load database configuration
 During the assets pre compile task following error shows up